PhilipAxelrod/blog/_posts/2022-08-07-pear-tags-intro.md

 categories: P-AirTags Pear-tags
 ---

-## The need for AirTag alternatives
+## AirTag suck, and we need better alternatives
 My excitement for Apple's AirTags was summarily crushed upon realizing AirTags are not Android compatible.
 While there are AirTag equivalents for non-iPhones such as Tile, they don't work nearly as well.